SirUli/homeassistant-magicmirror/magic_mirror/README.md

 ### Option: `modules`

 This is a collections of modules you want to have installed for your system.
 It will pull them down and run a `npm install` on them for you.

 ## Example

 When installed it will place a pre-configured config file in place to get you started.
-Thie can be edited.
-Please make sure you do not change the Home Assistant urls as they are for the internal API Proxy used by HASS.
+This can be edited.
+Please make sure you do not change the Home Assistant URLs as they are for the internal API Proxy used by Home Assistant.

 Default home page showing some sensor data
 ![Default home with some sensor data](https://raw.githubusercontent.com/SirUli/homeassistant-magicmirror/master/magic_mirror/mm-home.png)